uayebforever/jc-handbook/jc-handbook/source/seaboat.rst

 is working alongside the ship)leads forward and is secured to a metal pin forward of the foremast shrouds.

-The painter has two positions marked;
+The painter has two positions marked:

 1. Long mark (Ladder mark – long canvas strip on the painter), when used this will position the sea boat under the boarding ladder.

    It also allows the sea boat to be hoisted and stowed in its cradle.

 2. Short mark (Davit mark – short canvas strip on the painter), this will position the sea boat under the davit fall.

 For launch, the painter must be on the long mark and moved to the short mark as soon as the boat is swung out.
 The reverse applies when